avalonv/reCBZ/README.md

 <ul>Overwrite original archive.
 Specifically, it will be converted to a valid .cbz structure, meaning that non-image files will be discarded.
 Make sure you understand what this means before using this.</ul>

 **--compare**  **-c**
-<ul>Does a dry run with a small sample of images, converting them to available formats using current settings, then displays a disk usage summary for each.</ul>
+<ul>Calculate the filesize of each image format by converting a small sample of images, then displays a disk usage summary for each.
+Safe as it does not save anything.</ul>

 **--assist**  **-a**
-<ul>Same as <b>--compare</b>, except it then asks you which format to use for a real run.</ul>
+<ul>Same as <b>--compare</b>, except it then asks you which format to repack the archive with.</ul>

 **--auto**  **-A**
-<ul>Same as <b>--compare</b>, except it automatically picks the best/smallest format for a real run.</ul>
+<ul>Same as <b>--compare</b>, except it automatically picks the best/smallest format to repack the archive with.</ul>

 <ul>Most of the time this will be a <a href="#note-about-webp">.webp</a>.
 If you wish to exclude this format, you can add <b>--nowebp</b>.</ul>